abellion/xenus/docs/README.md

 }
 ```

-To create a new user you simply need to instantiate your `User` object, optionnaly with a set of properties :
+To create a new user, simply instantiate the `User` object, optionnaly with a set of properties :

 ```php
 //Create an empty user, and then gives him a name